-In response to the coronavirus outbreak we are aware that many children will be at home for extended periods of time whether or not the school closes.
-We have updated this page to include a range of websites that families may find useful during this time.
+As a result of the impact of the Covid-19 pandemic we are aware that many children will have missed out on formal schooling for extended periods of time.
+We have updated this page to include a range of websites that families may find useful.
 We will review and update this page periodically so do check back from time to time.

-Young Minds – advice for supporting those dealing with anxiety linked to coronavirus.
+Young Minds – advice for supporting those dealing with anxiety.

 Commonsense Media – to help you check any websites / games that children are accessing and their suitability.